-To transform a discrete random variable, transform the values and leave the probabilities alone.
+To transform a discrete random variable,

 Example 2: Mr Chance hires out giant helium balloons for advertising.
 His balloons come in three sizes: heights 2m, 3m, and 4m.
 50% of Mr Chance's customers choose to hire the cheapest 2m balloon, while 30% hire the 3m balloon and 20% hire the 4m balloon.